pragma-/pbot/doc/QuickStart.md

 Factoids are a very special type of command.
 Anybody interacting with PBot can create, edit, delete and invoke factoids.
-Factoids can be locked by the creator of the factoid to prevent others from editing their factoids.
+Factoids can be locked by the creator of the factoid to prevent them from being edited by others.

 At its most simple, factoids merely output the text the creator sets.